South Park: Recognitions and awards

 In 2004, Channel 4 voted South Park the third-greatest cartoon of all time.
 In 2007, Time magazine included the show on its list of the "100 Best TV Shows of All Time", proclaiming it as "America's best source of rapid-fire satire for [the past] decade".
 The same year, Rolling Stone declared it to be the funniest show on television since its debut 10 years prior.
 In 2008, South Park was named the 12th-greatest TV show of the past 25 years by Entertainment Weekly, while AOL declared it as having the "most astute" characters of any show in history when naming it the 16th-best television comedy series of all time.
 In 2011, South Park was voted number one in the 25 Greatest Animated TV Series poll by Entertainment Weekly.
 The character of Cartman ranked 10th on TV Guide's 2002 list of the "Top 50 Greatest Cartoon Characters", 198th on VH1's "200 Greatest Pop Culture Icons", 19th on Bravo's "100 Greatest TV Characters" television special in 2004, and second on MSNBC's 2005 list of TV's scariest characters behind Mr. Burns from The Simpsons.
 In 2006, Comedy Central received a Peabody Award for South Park's "stringent social commentary" and "undeniably fearless lampooning of all that is self-important and hypocritical in American life".
 In 2013, the Writers Guild of America ranked South Park at number 63 among the "101 Best-Written Shows Ever".
 Also in 2013, TV Guide listed the show at number 10 among the "60 Greatest Cartoons of All Time".
 In 2019, the series was ranked 42nd on The Guardian newspaper's list of the 100 best TV shows of the 21st century.

 South Park won the CableACE Award for Best Animated Series in 1997, the last year the awards were given out.
 In 1998, South Park was nominated for the Annie Award for Outstanding Achievement in an Animated Primetime or Late Night Television Program.
 It was also nominated for the 1998 GLAAD Award for Outstanding TV – Individual Episode for "Big Gay Al's Big Gay Boat Ride".

 South Park has been nominated for the Emmy Award for Outstanding Animated Program eighteen times (1998, 2000, 2002, 2004–2011, 2013–2018 and 2021).
-The show has won the award for Outstanding Animated Program (For Programming Less Than One Hour) four times, for the 2005 episode "Best Friends Forever", the 2006 episode "Make Love, Not Warcraft", the 2009 episode "Margaritaville", and the 2012 episode "Raising the Bar".
+The show has won the award for Outstanding Animated Program (For Programming Less Than One Hour) four times, for the 2005 episode "Best Friends Forever", the 2006 episode "Make Love, Not Warcraft", the 2009 episode "Margaritaville", the 2012 episode "Raising the Bar", and the 2025 episode "Sermon on The 'Mount".
 The "Imaginationland" trilogy of episodes won the Emmy Award for Outstanding Animated Program (For Programming One Hour or More) in 2008.
 It was also nominated twice for the Emmy Award for Outstanding Voice-Over Performance for the 68th Emmy Awards.